 Traumatic brain injuries are also not unusual following a tractor trailer collision.
 When there may be no obvious damage, symptoms such as headaches, nausea, vision changes, and confusion or cognitive challenges can suggest the presence of brain trauma.
 Even in the absence of any apparent symptoms, traumatic brain injuries may still be present.
 After such a powerful physical shock, it’s best to seek a thorough medical evaluation in order to rule out more serious conditions.

-Once we understand the full extent of your injuries, our chiropractors, orthopedists, and physical therapists will work together to coordinate a comprehensive treatment plan that addresses any damage your spine, skeletal system, and soft tissues may have suffered in the impact.
-Our integrated, whole-person approach corrects your injuries at the source, helping you achieve a pain- life after the trauma of a tractor trailer collision.
+Once our Tucker Car Accident Chiropractors understand the full extent of your injuries, our chiropractors, orthopedists, and physical therapists will work together to coordinate a comprehensive treatment plan that addresses any damage your spine, skeletal system, and soft tissues may have suffered in the impact.
+Our integrated, whole-person approach corrects your injuries at the source, helping you achieve a pain- life after the trauma of a tractor-trailer collision.

-With several convenient Atlanta-area locations available, the caring doctors at AICA Ortho and Spine are ready to help you begin your healing journey.
-To schedule your consultation, call us at 404-592-1186 today!
+With several convenient Atlanta-area locations available, the caring Chiropractors at AICA Tucker are ready to help you begin your healing journey.
+To schedule your consultation, call us at (404) 592-1186 today!